Wellbeing in Europe is a global community, project and event about how each and every citizen in Europe is finding ways to be healthy and prosper.

 BEFORE THE EVENT:

 Participate in a Local Connectors training in Brussels in June/July 2019 where you will meet the rest of the team.
 You will work and learn with people from Serbia, Czech Republic, Sweden, Romania, Iceland, Germany, Italy and beyond.
-The cost of your travel and accomodations will be covered by us.
+The cost of your travel and accommodations will be covered by us.

 Host a series of Virtual Cafes calls in your own language where more people from other parts of your country and from abroad can meet and discuss together what they have learned from the stories that have been posted on the online community forum.

 Engage 50 people from different backgrounds in your village, town, city, country to share their stories around these three topics and help them to post these stories on the online community forum: Healthcare and Social care services, Work and Prosperity, Spirituality and Moral Wellbeing.
-We are looking for

 Together with the people who you have brought into the online community and virtual cafes, produce the program for the local event in the festival.